rishoej/set-head/README.md

 # setHead
-Simple vanilla javascript function to set the page title, description and keywords on the client-side.
+A vanilla javascript function to set the page title, description and keywords on the client-side.
 # How to:
 ES6
 ```